 GM: Perry Como!

-RM: Michael Jordon stayed there on his first night in Chicago.
+RM: Michael Jordan stayed there on his first night in Chicago.

-GM: Every thirteen-year-old boy in the area had their bar mitzvah there.
+GM: Every 13-year-old boy in the area had their Bar Mitzvah there.

 RM: Then, slowly, over time, it became Lincolnwood’s most infamous building.
 Changed hands, got seedy and run down.